Gambling Stocks: Buy Penn National Gaming, Not DraftKings or Landcadia Holdings

-While high fliers like Landcadia Holdings and DraftKings are flashy names among investors, Penn National Gaming (NASDAQ: PENN) is the best way to invest in the space.
+While high fliers like Landcadia Holdings (NASDAQ: LCA) and DraftKings (NASDAQ: DKNG) are flashy names among investors, Penn National Gaming (NASDAQ: PENN) is the best way to invest in the space.
 Here's why.

 Quickly recovering casinos

 Neither DraftKings nor Landcadia's Golden Nugget brand will be able to lean on this normally dependable source of free cash flow like Penn can to invest in sports gambling.
-Moreover, unlike either of its rivals, Penn will be offering both in-person gambling and entertainment plus a plethora of digital betting offerings to deepen its connection to the consumer.
-This is a truly omni-channel approach to sports gambling.
+Penn has far more in-person gambling locations than both rivals plus a plethora of digital betting offerings to deepen its connection to the consumer.
+This is a truly omnichannel approach to sports gambling.

 Image source: Getty Images.